Let's focus on what we can do!

 The course will be delivered by NCTJ-accredited teaching staff and will be a mix of webinar-based tutorials and coursework.

 The structure of the online and webinar-based course includes 150 guided learning hours (which includes 40 hours of weekly webinars) and 100 hours of self-study (includes revision/assessments).
 All online sessions have a live stenographer providing Streamtext and a transcript will be available post session.
 We are aware that some students have a preference for BSL and we are currently seeking funding to provide this in the future.
 The sessions are also recorded for later revision and reference.
 You will be required to complete assignments throughout the course, that will be externally assessed at a pace dictated by each individual.
 In addition to the weekly lessons and webinars there will be one-to-one tutorials at the end of each module.
-All webinars will be filmed and made available online for anyone that misses a session.
-Access will be available for the period of the course.
+All webinars will be filmed and made available to students online for the duration off the course.

-We will be providing our students with the qualification and tools to report on the world after Lockdown.
+We will be providing our students with the qualification and tools to report on the world around them and create pathways to employment.

 Membership to our Academy will include the following benefits: